OpenVisualCloud/Dockerfiles/VCAC-A/README.md

 The `kubectl logs` and `kubectl exec` commands do not work on the VCAC-A nodes as the nodes are not directly accessible from the Kubernetes master.
 Instead, use `kubectl vcac logs` and `kubectl vcac exec`.
 Setup as follows:
 - Copy the [kubectl-vcac-exec](script/kubectl-vcac-exec) and [kubectl-vcac-logs](script/kubectl-vcac-logs) scripts to any of the execution `PATH`, for example, under `~/bin`, on your Kubernetes master.
 Change permission to make them executable.
-- Create a host file on the Kubernetes master under either `~/.vcac-hosts` or `/etc/vcac-hosts`, which describes the access information of the VCAC-A nodes.
+- Create a host file on the Kubernetes master under either `~/.vcac-hosts` or `/etc/vcac-hosts`, which describes the access information.
 The host file looks like the following:

 ```
 vcanode0/172.32.1.1 vcac-node-host